cloudoperators/documentation/architecture-decision-records/013-greenhouse-plugin-lifecycle.md

 - Emergency fixes should be possible
 - How to handle failed upgrades: rollback vs forward fix (tendency: forward fix)

-**Goal:**

-- Introduce a concept of tiers for clusters, to stage rollouts of Plugins
-- Introduce a Plugin Lifecycle Policy

 ## Decision Drivers <!-- optional -->